Close Menu

 Tile and Slate Shingles

-Tile and slate shingles provide unmatched beauty, durability, and elegance.
+If you’re after timeless curb appeal, tile and slate shingles deliver head-turning beauty and century-long durability—though they demand a premium investment.
 However, they are also the most expensive roofing material.
 Tile is made from clay, concrete, or composite materials.
 Slate consists of natural stone slabs.
 Both materials require specialized installation methods.
 Tile and slate can last over 100 years when properly installed and cared for.

 Factors to Consider When Choosing Roofing Shingles